Children’s experiences from life at shelters for abused women. A nationwide study on the flight, residency and perceptions of the future.

 Notions of the future

 Several of the children realize that moving from the shelter means that their newly formed friendships will be broken again.
 For some of the children who have previously lived in other shelters, this is reality.
 They have never again meet the children that they became friends with there.
 The children also face uncertainty about the shelter’s role after they have moved.
-Is the shelter going to be there for them, or does moving mean that they are not welcome back to visit?
+Is the shelter going to be there for them, or does moving mean that?they?are?not?welcome?back?to?visit??

 Stories about the future are “stories about the good life.”
 The good life is not an extravagant life, but is instead a life with their mother and siblings, and with a father who does not beat their mothers (this is an absolute must).
 It also includes older children from the shelter, pets, a house or apartment, school, work for their mother and meaningful spare time.